 Train operating hours

-The SRT Red Line runs from 5:00 AM to midnight, typically every 10–15 minutes.
+The SRT Red Line generally runs from 5:00 AM to midnight, every 10-15 minutes.

 Tickets and Payment

-• You can also skip the queue by tapping to pay with a Visa or Mastercard credit card
+- You can also skip the queue by tapping to pay with a Visa or Mastercard contactless card

 Best suited for: Rush-hour arrivals, lighter luggage, and destinations near rail lines.